-- In the Media view, do one of the following: - To edit or add a text caption, select View > Details, right-click, and select Add Caption. - To add, listen to, or edit an audio caption, select View > Details, and double-click the photo.
-Click the Record Audio Caption button . - To change the date assigned to a media file, select the thumbnail, choose Edit > Adjust Date And Time.
-Specify the options from the dialog boxes that appear.
+- · In the Media view, do one of the following: - To edit or add a text caption, select View > Details, right-click, and select Add Caption. - To add, listen to, or edit an audio caption, select View > Details, and double-click the photo.
+Click the Record Audio Caption button .